HexHive/HyperPill/hyperpill-snap/README.md

 possible.
 To do this, we mmap and fill as much memory as possible on L2 until the kernel kills our process for oom reasons.
 Only then we call our hypercall.

-- We want to make sure as much of the hypervisor's code in L1's physical memory is in the resident set as possible.
-To do this we attach to the L1 (target) hypervisor using a debugger and use mlock(2) to force the binary's executable pages into the resident set.

 - By default, qemu doesn't dump all the registers we need, so we need to apply qemu.patch to get the rest.